 Candidates may optionally include a one-page mentorship statement that elaborates on their philosophy of mentoring students, including high school, undergraduate, graduate students, and Postdoctoral Scholars.
 Mentorship of faculty colleagues may also be discussed.
 The statement could highlight milestones achieved by mentees and place those achievements in the context of norms for the faculty member's discipline.
 The statement provides the candidate an opportunity to discuss their specific role in the mentoring relationship, and an opportunity to highlight DEI contributions through mentoring engagements.
 Mentorship of international students through faculty lead education abroad (FLEAP) engagements might be discussed.
-Candidates should upload mentorship statements in the same area of eFilePlus where self-statements are uploaded.
+Candidates should upload mentorship statements in the Additional Effectiveness Evidence tab in the Teaching Information section of eFilePlus.